 - The instructions to Form EOIR-31A say that the applicant should indicate an approximate number of times the representative has entered an appearance before USCIS or EOIR on forms G-28, E-28 or E-27.
 Write "approximately" and give an estimate rather than exact numbers. - If the applicant has not filed any G-28, E-28, or E-27s since their last accreditation date, they will need to provide an explanation why accreditation is needed in order to avoid losing it.
 This could include, but not limited to, providing effective supervision to immigration practitioners, assist pro se clients or with pro se workshops, or serve as a consultation specialist. - If the applicant is renewing full accreditation and has not handled any EOIR cases since their last accreditation date, they will need to provide an explanation of why full accreditation is needed (such as supervisory duties) in order to avoid losing it.
-In addition, the applicant needs to demonstrate how they have maintained the knowledge and skills needed for full accreditation. - EOIR may request client Registration Numbers (A-Numbers) to assess the representative's work before the immigration courts and BIA.
-Though this information is not required for the renewal application, applicants should be prepared to provide this information if OLAP requests it after they submit their application.
+In addition, the applicant needs to demonstrate how they have maintained the knowledge and skills needed for full accreditation. - The DOJ R & A Program may request client Registration Numbers (A-Numbers) to assess the representative's work.
+Though this information is not required for the renewal application, applicants should be prepared to provide this information if requested.

-□ The applicant checked "yes" to the question "Does the representative possess broad knowledge and ıd adequate experience in immigration law and procedure?"

-- \Box The applicant checked the two boxes indicating that the following documents are included in the application: - ☐ A description of the representative's qualifications, including education and immigration law experience.
-(See part III of this checklist for best practice tips).

-□ A list of all relevant, formal, immigration-related training with certificate of training from the training organization or similarly verifiable record.
-(See part IV & V of this checklist for best practice tips). ☐ If renewing full accreditation, the applicant checked the two boxes acknowledging that the applicant □ Possesses skills essential for effective litigation; and ☐ Has formal training, education, or experience related to trial and appellate advocacy (See parts III -V of this checklist for best practice tips).
-Representative's Background
+☐ The applicant checked "yes" to the question "Does the representative possess broad knowledge and adequate experience in immigration law and procedure?" □ The applicant checked the two boxes indicating that the following documents are included in the application: □ A description of the representative's qualifications, including education and immigration law experience.
+(See part III of this checklist for best practice tips). ☐ A list of all relevant, formal, immigration-related training with certificate of training from the training organization or similarly verifiable record.
+(See part IV & V of this checklist for best practice tips). □ If renewing full accreditation, the applicant checked the two boxes acknowledging that the applicant parts III, IV, and V of this checklist for best practice tips).